yxie20/yxie20.github.io/_pages/failure cv.md

 <br/>Sirapop installing solar panel.
 Presenting to primary school kids something that would soon break...
 </p>

-#### College Applications
-In Spring 2018, Yiheng was rejected from about a dozen universities, including his dream school.
-We conclude that kids nowadays are just too talented.
-It also turned out Brown was just the right place for him.
-So it all worked out in the end, again!

 #### Swimming and Lacrosse
 He proved to have zero talent for these two sports.
 Over the course of 3 years (2014-2017), he